Updated: Jan 17

 In Anthropology, I noticed quickly enough that the most interesting field to me was Medical Anthropology - the study of how people look at, perceive and relate to their bodies and those of others.
 I chose as many classes as I could that nourished my desire to learn about all of this.
 I ended up being accepted at UCLA (University of California Los Angeles) for an exchange year where I deepened my knowledge.
 This was also the year I started to experience severe side effects of the pill (the fact that I was experiencing all these side effects was confirmed by an incredible OBGYN that worked on campus at UCLA) and I began to learn everything I possibly could about hormonal contraception and what it does to our bodies.
 I decided to quit the pill and start practicing the fertility awareness method.
 I was excited but I was also frowned upon and considered 'irresponsible' for not taking hormonal contraceptives.
 Nevertheless, I was determined to get this method down and make it work for me.
 I was extremely lucky at the time that I had access to one of the biggest university libraries in the world and with my student login from UCLA I could access every single clinical and research article that was available about this topic at the time - I even purchased and extra external hard drive to save all my articles.
 LOL😂 I was so passionate about all of this back then without even realizing it and without knowing that this whole topic would become my JOB!

 After I got back from LA, I had one more year to study in my Anthropology major.
 And to graduate we had to do a fieldwork of 3-6 months as well as write a thesis about it.
 I chose to go to a very small village in India (my art teacher from high school had contacts there and she arranged I could go there, bless her!) and research pregnancy experiences amongst women there.
 That same year, my friend Aischa and I had become more and more interested in birth, she also introduced me to the profession of a doula, about which she had learned in Brazil.
 During my research in India, I unexpectedly ended up witnessing birth.
 This experience had such a profound impact on me on so many levels.
 I felt the same energy in the room as when my father died - only the direction was different.
 I was so incredibly amazed by the power of a mother birthing her child.
 I was also appalled by the disrespect with which this woman was treated by her care providers.
 I can easily say that this experience became a core memory and changed me forever.
 Back home, I struggled with writing my thesis and kept thinking I chose the wrong career path.
 Should I have become a midwife?
 Is it too late to become a midwife?
+I had to investigate this.
 That same year, my friend Aischa and I went to a conference organized by Midwifery Today, where we met all our heroes (midwives, doulas, activists, scholars writing about things like obstetric violence, humane birth care, birth systems that work, midwifery models of care, etc.).
-This ignited the fire to start a doula training. - which I started just a couple of months later.
-Ever since I have been doing doula work - supporting birthing people and their partners on the journey of becoming parents.
+This ignited the fire even more to start a doula training. - which I started just a couple of months later.
+Ever since then, I have been doing doula work - supporting birthing people and their partners on the journey of becoming parents.
 I am there during pregnancy, birth and postpartum.
 This work is the most incredible work I ever got to do.
 And sometimes I am still pinching myself and asking how I got so lucky to see babies being born so often in this lifetime.
-During my work as a doula, I sometimes also got frustrated...
+During my work as a doula, I also got frustrated...
 Very often, I was a doula for highly educated people and yet... more often than not I was teaching them basic biology, and supporting them to feel at ease in their own bodies...

 This made me question...what would their pregnancy-birth-postpartum experience look like if they would know the basic biology of their bodies, and could fully land in it before they got pregnant?